Stories & photography by destination:

 The story

-In May 2022, I guided a small group of travellers to visit a Qashqai nomadic family in the Zagros Mountains, about 2 hours from Shiraz, Iran.
-It was a memorable trip, a brief but exciting and intense encounter with a unique culture that is slowly fading away.
+In May 2022, I guided a small group of travelers to visit a Qashqai nomadic family in the Zagros Mountains, two hours from Shiraz, Iran.
+It was a memorable experience—a brief but intense encounter with a unique culture that is gradually fading away.

-The family's son picked us up in Shiraz and drove us to the camp in his old Defender.
-The summer camp is located in a beautiful valley, a nature-protected area.
-We encountered a vehicle with government permits, which our guide said were there to control unauthorized access.
-We had a special permit that allowed us to visit the area and contribute to the nomads' livelihood.
+The family's son collected us in Shiraz and drove us to their camp in his old Defender.
+Their summer camp sits in a beautiful valley within a nature preserve.
+We encountered officials with government permits who monitored unauthorized access.
+Our special permit allowed us to visit the area while supporting the nomads' livelihood.

-It is estimated that around 1.5 million nomads live in Iran today, one of the most well-known being the Qashqai.
-These Turkic people from Central Asia have been roaming the deserts of southwestern Iran for centuries, having settled there in the 11th and 12th centuries.
+Today, an estimated 1.5 million nomads live in Iran, with the Qashqai being among the most well-known.
+These Turkic people migrated from Central Asia and have roamed the deserts of southwestern Iran since settling there in the 11th and 12th centuries.

-When we arrived at the main tent, an older woman in traditional dress welcomed us with a smile.
-She invited us under the shelter and offered us tea made from herbs she had collected in the area.
-She told us the name of the herbs, but I could not remember it.
-When we asked if we could pick some up ourselves, she said they find them under the snow on the hill behind the tents, so it was not so easy.
+At the main tent, we were greeted by an older woman in traditional dress who welcomed us with a warm smile.
+She invited us to take shelter and served us tea made from herbs she had gathered nearby.
+Though she told us the herbs' name, I couldn't recall it.
+When we asked about collecting some ourselves, she explained that they gather them from beneath the snow on the hillside behind their tents—no simple task.

-The Qashqai are pastoral nomads who farm and raise livestock on a small scale.
-Their traditional dress includes ornate short tunics, loose trousers, and head scarves worn by the women.
+The Qashqai are pastoral nomads who raise livestock and practice small-scale farming.
+Their traditional attire features ornate short tunics, loose trousers, and women wear distinctive head scarves.

-Twice a year, they move their herds between summer pastures in the highlands north of Shiraz (some 480 km or 300 miles south) and winter pastures in the lower, warmer areas near the Persian Gulf, southwest of Shiraz.
-However, since the 1960s, many Qashqai have become partially or entirely sedentary due to pressure and encouragement from the government.
-Despite this, some Qashqai people refuse to give up their traditional way of life and continue to live as their ancestors have for centuries.
+Twice a year, they migrate with their herds between summer pastures in the highlands north of Shiraz (480 km south) and winter pastures in the warmer lowlands near the Persian Gulf.
+Since the 1960s, many Qashqai have settled permanently or semi-permanently due to government initiatives.
+Yet some families maintain their ancestral nomadic lifestyle, determined to preserve their centuries-old traditions.

 We were invited to witness the woman milking the goats, and then we attempted it ourselves, though with little success.
 It is not easy and requires training and practice, even though it may appear to be a game.